 Professional negligence / destruction of evidence.
 Represented patient of a medical provider who sustained life-changing injuries as a result of the provider’s negligence.
 After hiring a forensic document examiner and proving that the medical provider altered the patient’s medical records, the case settled for the provider’s policy limits of insurance.

 Commercial law.
 Representing the plaintiff in this case, the defendants failed to file a timely answer and a $1.6 million default judgment was entered.
+The defendants, through counsel, tried to get the default judgment set aside.
 The Court of Appeals for the Eleventh Circuit affirmed the default judgment, holding that the judgment was not void because the interest rate was allegedly usurious.
 HRB, LLC v.
 Alexander, 440 Fed.
 Appx.
 781 (11th Cir.
 2011)

 ERISA and non-ERISA compensation plans.
 Represented client in competing claims over correct beneficiary of several ERISA and non-ERISA deferred compensation plans.
 The client recovered over $2.5 million of the $3.1 million dollars at stake.

 First Amendment.
 The plaintiff, a tow-truck operator, actively campaigned for the sheriff’s opponent during the campaign for the sheriff’s office, and the sheriff removed the plaintiff from the wrecker-rotation list one week after the sheriff defeated his opponent.
 Notably, plaintiff’s counsel represented a tow-truck operator in a similar case and prevailed in the United States Supreme Court.
 O’Hare Truck Serv. v.
 City of Northlake, 518 U.S. 712 (1996).
-Granting summary judgment for the sheriff, the district court found that the sheriff provided an acceptable basis for removing the tow-truck operator from the rotation list.
+The district court found that the sheriff provided an acceptable basis for removing the tow-truck operator from the rotation list and the the case was dismissed against BRBCSW’s client, the sheriff, without the payment of any money.
 Smithey v.
 McDuffie, (S.D.
-Ga.
-2010).
-As a result, the case was dismissed against BRBCSW’s client, the sheriff.
+Ga.)

 Fourth Amendment.
-In this case, law enforcement officers suspected that the plaintiffs were hosting an underage-drinking party, and the officers entered the plaintiffs’ home and arrested several occupants.
+In this case, law-enforcement officers suspected that the plaintiffs were hosting an underage-drinking party, and the officers entered the plaintiffs’ home without a warrant and arrested several occupants.
 During the criminal case, the trial court found that the officers’ entry into the home was unconstitutional under the Fourth Amendment and the Georgia Court of Appeals affirmed.
 State v.
 Ealum, 283 Ga.
 App.
 799 (2007).
 With the criminal charges dismissed, the plaintiffs sued the officers in a civil lawsuit seeking to recover money damages for the officers’ unconstitutional entry and arrests.
 BRBCSW defended the civil lawsuit, and the district court dismissed all of the claims against the officers.
-As a result, even though the Georgia Court of Appeals found that the officers violated the plaintiffs’ rights under the Fourth Amendment, BRBCSW’s defense of the officers in the civil case resulted in the federal court dismissing all of the plaintiffs’ civil claims and the officers not paying any money to the plaintiffs.
+As a result, even though the Georgia Court of Appeals found in the criminal case that the officers violated the plaintiffs’ rights under the Fourth Amendment, BRBCSW’s defense of the officers in the civil case resulted in the federal court dismissing all of the plaintiffs’ civil claims and the officers not paying any money to the plaintiffs.
 Ealum v.
-Wilcox, M.D.
+Wilcox, (M.D.
 Ga.
-2010.
+2010).

-Products liability /Lemon Law / Regulatory Compliance.
-Defended manufacturers of automobiles, products, motorcycles, recreational vehicles, and all-terrain vehicles in various claims such as products liability, unfair business practices, express warranty, lemon law, revocation, implied warranty, deceptive trade, failure of essential purpose, and Magnuson-Moss.
+Products liability / Lemon Law / Regulatory Compliance.
+Defended manufacturers of automobiles, motorcycles, commercial products, recreational vehicles, and all-terrain vehicles in various claims, such as products liability, unfair business practices, express warranty, lemon law, revocation, implied warranty, and Magnuson-Moss.
 Represented automobile manufacturer in numerous lemon-law arbitrations before the Georgia Department of Law’s Consumer Protection Unit.
 Paul also advises an international automobile manufacturer regarding certain disclosures that the State of Georgia imposes on manufacturers in connection with the sale of a new motor vehicle.

 Paul is admitted to practice in all Georgia state courts, the Georgia Court of Appeals, the Georgia Supreme Court, and the U.S. District Courts for the Northern, Middle, and Southern Districts of Georgia.
-Paul has also handled matters in federal courts in New York, California, and Illinois.
+Paul has also handled matters that were pending in federal courts in New York, California, and Illinois.

 A fourth-generation resident of Brunswick / St. Simons Island, Paul is married and has one son and one daughter.
 Paul is active in the community, having served on his neighborhood homeowners’ association, church board, and on the Board of Directors for HelloGoodbuy! a non-profit.
-Before law school, Paul worked as a concert promoter.
-In that capacity, Paul purchased and/or promoted concerts for touring artists such as, for example, John Mayer, Outkast, and Luke Bryan.
+Before law school, Paul worked as a concert promoter where Paul purchased and/or promoted concerts for touring artists such as, for example, John Mayer and Luke Bryan.